teknoir/teknoir.github.io/docs/avangard/application_management.md

 The two main apps that does the edge computing is very different, one is based on the Teknoir Devstudio and the other one is based on Darknet.

-Lets first shortly define them.
+Lets first define the apps.

 ### Devstudio
 The Devstudio(called `devstudio` in GUI) is a low-code programming environment, that can be used both in the cloud and on an edge device.